Power operations in the Kunneth spectral sequence and commutative HFp-algebras: The K unneth spectral sequence

 The grading $t$ comes from the internal grading as we are working with graded modules over graded algebras.
 This result can be found in Chapter 4 section 6 of \cite{EKMM}, but we recall the construction here.

 \begin{proof} We wish to construct a filtration of $A \wedge_R B$ such that the homotopy of the associated graded of the filtration is the complex that computes $\Tor^{\pi_* R}_q(\pi_*A,\pi_*B)$.
-Recall that in section \ref{subsec:filtration to resolution and back again} we constructed an exhaustive free and exact filtration of a given $R$-module $A$ from a free $R_*$-resolution of $A_*$.
-As before, let us denote the free $R$-module spectra realizing that resolution by $F_i$, and the $i$th of term of the resulting filtration by $A_i$.
+Recall that in section \ref{subsec:filtration to resolution and back again} we constructed an exhaustive projective and exact filtration of a given $R$-module $A$ from a projective $R_*$-resolution of $A_*$.
+As before, let us denote the projective $R$-module spectra realizing that resolution by $F_i$, and the $i$th of term of the resulting filtration by $A_i$.
 Recall that $A_{-1}=*$ and $A_0=F_0$.
 Since the filtration is exhaustive (Lemma \ref{lem:partial=0}), we have that $\hocolim_i A_i \we A$ as an $R$-module.
 The K\"unneth filtration is given by

 We will abbreviate $A_i \wedge_R B$ as $X_i$.
 This filtration is also exhaustive as smashing with a cell $R$-module commutes with taking homotopy colimits; see Chapter 10 section 3 and Chapter 3 sections 2 and 3 of \cite{EKMM}.